 You must confirm your intent to withdraw from the term by answering the first question.
 If you do not confirm your intention by answering the first question you will not be withdrawn from the term and will remain responsible for your enrolled courses.
 The remaining questions in the survey give you the opportunity to share your reasons for leaving the term and to indicate if you plan to return to OSU in the future.

 After you have completed the Withdrawal Survey, it will be manually processed by the Office of the Registrar.
-This takes 2 to 3 business days.
-When this processing is completed, you will receive an email confirmation from us.
-Do not worry if the processing time goes past a drop/withdraw deadline.
-Our report shows us the date and time that you complete the survey – so as long as you complete it online before the relevant deadline, any drops/withdraws will be back-dated appropriately.
+This takes 1 to 2 business days.
+When this processing is completed, you will receive an email confirmation from the Office of the Registrar.
+Do not worry if the processing time goes past the drop/withdraw deadline.
+The report shows the date and time that you complete the survey – so as long as you complete it online before the relevant deadline, any drops/withdraws will be back-dated appropriately.

 Summer Term Withdrawal

 The withdrawal from the term process for students enrolled during summer term is different due to the multiple sessions.
 Summer withdrawals from the term are handled by the course level – each session has specific drop and withdraw from course deadlines which are posted in the Academic Calendar.
 There is not a special withdraw from term deadline for summer sessions as there is during fall, winter, and spring terms.
 Students do not need to complete a Withdrawal Survey for summer term.
 Students withdraw from their course(s) individually and use the same steps used in the other terms: